patchlevel/enum/README.md

 }
 ```

-`self::get()` ensures that exactly one instance of a representation really exist
+`self::get()` ensures that exactly one instance of a representation really exists
 so that strict comparisons can be used without problems.

-Alternatively, you can inherit the `ExtendEnum`, which comes with a few conveniences,
+Alternatively, you can inherit the `ExtendedEnum`, which comes with a few conveniences,
-more about this under [ExtendEnum](#extended-enum).
+more about this under [ExtendedEnum](#extended-enum).

 ## api